amanank/hal-client/README.md

 ],
 ```

-### 3. Configure `halt-client.php`
+### 3. Configure `hal-client.php`

 After registering the service provider, you need to configure it.
-Create a configuration file named `halt-client.php` in your `config` directory with the following content:
+Create a configuration file named `hal-client.php` in your `config` directory with the following content:

 ```php
 return [